CopernicaMarketingSoftware/Documentation/AMQPipe/json.md

 * The name of the script
 * The process ID (pid) of the script
 * The script exit code (0 for success)
-* The signal number that killed the script (if it was killed by a script)
+* The signal number that killed the script (if it was killed by a signal)
 * Any output that the script sent to stderr
 * The time when the script started
 * The time when the script exited